Derek Johnson (politician)

 Derek Johnson is a Canadian provincial politician, who was elected as the Member of the Legislative Assembly of Manitoba for the riding of Interlake in the 2016 election.
 He is a member of the Progressive Conservative party, and defeated NDP incumbent Tom Nevakshonoff in the election.

-Johnson was elected again in the 2019 Manitoba general election in the newly-created riding of Interlake-Gimli.
+Johnson was elected again in the 2019 and 2023 general elections in the riding of Interlake-Gimli.
+On October 24, 2023, he was appointed as the Shadow Minister for Seniors and Long-Term Care.